GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 kustomize edit set namespace $NAMESPACE
 ```

-2. Update the `kustomization.yaml` with the URI of the `saxml-proxy` image
+2. Update the `kustomization.yaml` with the URI of the Saxml HTTP Proxy image.
+The image name should be `saxml-proxy`.
+The registry URI component of the image URI should be set to your  Artifact Registry.
 ```
 PROJECT_ID="your-project-id"
 DEFAULT_REPO="gcr.io/$PROJECT_ID"